Summer Camps 2026

 Camps Director

 Ariana Traill has a BA from Toronto 1991 & a PhD from Harvard 1997.
-She is an Associate Professor & the current Department Head in the Department of the Classics.
+She is a Professor & the current Department Head in the Department of the Classics.
 She has run Classics Summer Camps since 2015.
-She advises future Latin teachers in the Foreign Language Teacher Education Program.
 Her professional experience includes teaching Latin, Greek and Classical Civilization the University of Illinois, since 2003.
 Her first teaching experience was in Latin, French and Music at a Canadian high school.

 Image